artisansdk/cqrs/readme.md

 With the addition of the eventable contract implemented, an event will be fired before and another after the command is ran.
 The before event will be given the arguments passed to the command while the after event will be given the results of the command itself.
-The event fired is an instance of `ArtisanSdk\CQRS\Events\Event`.
+The event fired is an instance of `ArtisanSdk\Event\Event`.

 #### Silencing an Evented Command